Ordered Patch Theory

 T \cdot C_{\max} \gg \log_2(10^6) \approx 20 \text{ bits}

 With C_{\max} = 10 bits/s: T \gg 2 seconds of observation.
-This is computationally trivial, natively predicting physics experiments cleanly discovering empirical coefficients flawlessly.
+This is computationally trivial — Fano’s inequality at the precision of current physics experiments is not the binding constraint.

-However, correctly structurally mapping and successfully explicitly testing which of the \sim 10^{500} string landscape vacua we occupy fundamentally requires resolving empirically:
+However, correctly structurally mapping and successfully explicitly testing which of the \sim 10^{500} string landscape vacua we occupy requires resolving empirically:

-— vastly exceeding the universe’s age.
 (Note: The 10^{500} figure is imported from string theory as an illustrative upper bound on possible physical completions.
 OPT’s own Fano barrier applies to the narrower question of empirically distinguishing between OPT-compatible codec configurations — a problem whose N is not yet characterised.)
-This is OPT’s formal restatement of Mathematical Saturation: no C_{\max}-bounded observer can empirically confirm which element of a landscape of size \gg 2^{T \cdot C_{\max}} they occupy within a finite observation window.
+OPT’s Mathematical Saturation reading therefore requires reformulation v3.6.11: the barrier to identifying which element of a large landscape we occupy is not the Fano bound (which is easily satisfied), but the underdetermination (no algebraic inverse from observations to laws) plus the experimental access (no way to probe the regimes that would discriminate).
+The earlier Mathematical Saturation framing conflated these.

 §9.
-Closure Summary and Open Edges
+Closure Summary and Open Edges (v3.6.11 partial-repair status)

 Remaining open items within T-5